jonatan-kazmierczak/articles/trinity.md

 Can you find number 3 in your body or in number of genders?

 ## What is spirit / wind?
-In the original Bible text, there are 2 words, which are sometimes translated as *spirit*, sometimes as *wind*, sometimes yet differently:
+In the original Bible text, there are 2 words (always written from the small letter), which are sometimes translated as *spirit*, sometimes as *wind*, sometimes yet differently:

 - Hebrew word *[רוּחַ (ruah)](https://biblehub.com/hebrew/7307.htm)*
   (you can check [occurrences and different translations](https://biblehub.com/hebrew/strongs_7307.htm))